artefactual-sdps/preprocessing-sfa/README.md

 ### Requirements for development

-While we run the services inside a Kubernetes cluster we recomend to install Go and other tools locally to ease the development process.
+While we run the services inside a Kubernetes cluster we recomend installing Go and other tools locally to ease the development process.

 - [Go] (1.22+)